 A store in Ucommerce is the top level catalog item that you create in your installation.
-It holds the hostname for the configured site in the CMS which will be the entry point for store frontend.
-By configured hostnames and languages for your nodes in the CMS, you enables to target individual stores for the individual sites, thus enabeling the ability to create and maintain multiple stores within the same installation.
+It holds the hostname for the configured site in the CMS which will be the entry point for the store frontend.
+By configuring hostnames and languages for your nodes in the CMS, you enables to target distinct stores for the individual sites, thus enabling the ability to create and maintain multiple stores within the same installation.

 The store will also hold a references to the e-mail profile, which will enable Ucommerce to send e-mails with layouts specific to the store.
 For a more structured description of emails please read Send e-mails with Ucommerce

 You can also configure which order number series should be used for new order placed in that store.

 On the store level you will also have the ability to create profiles for customers, which will enable them to log into the front-end later on to view order history and the like.

 Different types of customer profiles can be created to enable scenarios in which different information is stored for different types of profiles.
 This is done by selecting a value in the "Member Type" drop down list.

 Customers can further be grouped when created to support segmentation, e.g. B2B customers vs B2C customers.
 This is done by selecting a value in the "Member Group" drop down list.